oettam/steps-xcode-archive-mac/README.md

 # Xcode Archive step for Mac

-Run Xcode Archive and export a Mac APP.
+Run Xcode Archive and export a Mac app/pkg.

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), just `git clone` this repository, `cd` into it's folder in your Terminal/Command Line